 Skip to main content

 n8n is a workflow automation platform where you build AI agents and pipelines visually.
-The Requesty Chat Model community node lets you drive any of those workflows with 300+ models through Requesty’s unified gateway, using a single API key.
+The Requesty community node package gives you two nodes: the Requesty Chat Model node drives any AI workflow with 300+ models through Requesty’s unified gateway, and the Requesty Image Generation node creates images from text prompts, all with a single API key.
 Using the Requesty integration, you can:

 • Access 300+ models from OpenAI, Anthropic, Google, Meta, Mistral, Cohere, and many other providers through one API key.